vipulnaik/diet-exercise-health/best-practices/best-practices-around-gum-and-cheek-injuries.md

 # Best practices around gum and cheek injuries

+See also [best practices about intense and hard food consumption](best-practices-around-intense-and-hard-food-consumption.md).

 ## Best practices around prevention

-### Prevention under the ordinary counrse of events
+### Prevention under the ordinary course of events

 Under ordinary circumstances, I need to take care of prevention, but it's not super-critical.
 Here are a few things to keep in mind:

-* Sauerkraut: Make sure to not have sauerkraut in isolation too much;
-  always mix it with other milder stuff, e.g., some almond milk.
+* Sauerkraut / kimchi: Make sure to not have sauerkraut or kimchi in isolation too much; always mix it with other milder stuff, e.g., some almond milk, yogurt, or miso ginger broth.

 * Lemons: Similarly, mix lemons with other things and don't have them in isolation or the acidity can be too high.